-As classic as a carved pumpkin is on Halloween, hollowing and carving a jack-o’-lantern is time-consuming (and kinda gross!), especially if you’re busy wrangling trick-or-treaters, whipping up spooky treats or crafting DIY Halloween decor.
+As classic as a carved pumpkin is on Halloween, hollowing and carving a jack-o’-lantern is time-consuming (and kinda gross!), especially if you’re busy wrangling trick-or-treaters, whipping up Halloween desserts or crafting DIY Halloween decor.
 Luckily, carving isn’t the only way to transform an ordinary pumpkin into the ultimate Halloween decoration.
-Grab a paint brush instead of a carving knife and check out these amazing pumpkin painting ideas!
+Grab a paintbrush instead of a carving knife and check out these amazing pumpkin painting ideas!

 Use a sponge brush to coat your pumpkin with a thin layer of decoupage glue.
 Before the glue dries, sprinkle the pumpkin with your favorite color glitter.
-(If your pumpkin resembles The Great Pumpkin, do this in sections!)
+(If your pumpkin is extra-large, do this in sections!)
 Shake or blow off any excess glitter.
 Allow the glue to dry completely before touching.
 Since your pumpkin is already looking glam, check out these Halloween cocktails to serve at your next costume party.

 Taste of Home

 Zigzag Pattern Painted Pumpkins

 Create a chevron pumpkin by marking and cutting off your desired chevron depth on painter’s tape (we’d suggest 2½ inches for a standard pumpkin).
 Cut enough strips with the depth measurement to circle the pumpkin several times.
 Mark the widest part of the pumpkin with a pencil and position a cut piece of tape on a 45-degree angle, with the bottom corner touching the center guideline.
 Continue placing tape pieces around the guideline, alternating between an upward and downward angle, with the pieces overlapping at the ends.